People will take over your life if you let them. How do they do it?

 “This will be a win-win for both of us.”

-(Note: Most of the time when someone says something will help you, what they mean is “This will help me, but let’s pretend it helps you too.”)
+(Note: Most of the time when someone says something will help you, what they mean is “This will help me, but let’s pretend it also helps you.”)

 Step 4: When you decline to give in to the demands, they’ll attempt to make you feel bad.